jundalisay/spblist/content/en/research/sarkar/travels/part-18.md

 Even Lord Shiva Never Did It

 Today Baba mentioned that dharma samiksha is a one-time affair.
-D harma samiksha on such a grand scale was never done before by any spiritual master, and Baba will not do it again.
+Dharma samiksha on such a grand scale was never done before by any spiritual master, and Baba will not do it again.
 He is showing a little bit of His meticulous guardianship and a little bit of His intimate knowledge of each and every Margi, personally and specifically, one by one.
 He said, "7000 years ago.
 Lord Shiva thought to conduct such a program, but never did it."

 72 From that moment, Parameshvaranandaji started feeling much better.
 Ten days later, doctors